csc-training/node-level-optimization/instruction-level-parallelism/README.md

 also Intel and Clang compilers.

 With the default options in [Makefile](../demos/peak/Makefile), GCC does not vectorize the code.
 Here, you can investigate how enabling vectorization affects performance.

 - Compile and run the code first (with a single thread / core) with the default settings.
 - Enable then vectorization by adding the `-fopenmp-simd` option, how does the performance change?
 - Most of the current CPUs have vector units that can perform the fused multiply add operation in one instruction.
-However, as that changes the semantics of floating point arithmetics a bit, and thus GCC does not use by default FMA instructions.
+However, that changes the semantics of floating point arithmetics a bit, and thus GCC does not use by default FMA instructions.
 Enable FMA instructions by adding `-mfma` option.
 How does the performance change?
 - In Puhti, try to use AVX512 instead of the default AVX2 (change `VECTOR_WIDTH` to 8
   and compile with `-mavx512f -mprefer-vector-width=512`).
 - Try to get compiler optimization report (e.g. by adding `-fopt-info-vec`) both with vectorization enabled and disabled.
-- We encourage you to look also into assembly code both with and without vectorization (you can produce `peak_xxx.s` file e.g. with `-S -fverbose-asm`).
+- Try to look also into assembly code both with and without vectorization (you can produce `peak_xxx.s` file with `-S -fverbose-asm`).
 You can look e.g. for `xmm` (SSE), ´ymm` (AVX2), and `zmm` (AVX512) registers.
   As GCC does not inform about the use of FMA instructions in the optimization reports, looking into assembly is often the only way to find out if they are used.